 This is not a time to shop for souvenirs, visit state parks or sightsee.
 Please recognize that if you are traveling amid a global pandemic you are bringing the risk of a highly contagious and lethal virus with you and taking it with you as you go.
 You must wear a face-covering if you are in public while in the state.
 Please limit your activities to only the essentials.

 What is the status on New Mexico State Parks?

-As of May 15, 17 New Mexico State Parks are open on a day use-only basis.
+New Mexico State Parks are currently open to New Mexico residents only, and are only open for day use.
 For a list of State Parks open for day use, along with guidelines on what is and is not permissible, please visit the New Mexico State Parks website.